codeforequity-at/botium-crawler/README.md

     $ botium-crawler-cli crawler-run --config ./botium.json --recycleUserFeedback false

+**--waitForPrompt**

+Milliseconds to wait for the bot to present the prompt ore response.
+Useful if the bot sends multiple responses at once.

 ##### Example of crawler-run usage

 In this example the botium echo connector will be used,